zabertech/zaber-examples/src/async/README.md

 Running the example requires the following software setup:
 * C#: DotNet 8.0 or later, or Visual Studio 2022 v17.8.2 or later.
+* Java: Maven 3.6.3 or compatible, and a Java 8 or later runtime (tested with OpenJDK 1.8.0_302).

 ## Running the Script